 Introduction to Farm Safety had been taught to agricultural diploma students since 2013 and for this initiative, the course was re-developed to be taught in a blended learning delivery format, that is, a mixture of in person and online segments.

 The learning objectives of this course include increasing awareness of farm safety legislation and improving the adoption of safer work practices on farms as an important component of farm business management.
-The top priority of the course was to influence students to translate the course materials into personal action and safe on-farm behavior.
+The top priority of the course was to influence students to translate the course materials into personal action and safe on-farm behaviour.

 The School and its partners developed and hosted three community-based workshops on farm safety awareness for producers in Winnipeg, Brandon and Dauphin.
 In addition to providing participants with an introduction to farm safety, these workshops initiated a dialogue between producers and the School of Agriculture to help identify barriers to safety adoption, and determine where Manitoba producers currently reside in terms of on-farm safety practices.
 The intended outcome for the workshops was to provide producers with an awareness of farm safety regulations and the resources to start developing farm safety systems for their own farms.